 Whether you go for diesel or petrol power, stick with the standard six-speed manual gearbox.
 We’d avoid the optional six-speed automatic, as it increases emissions and fuel consumption considerably.

-Hyundai's five-year warranty is another strong pull for buyers.
-It's longer than most of its rivals’, although Toyota matches it and both Kia and Vauxhall warranties are longer.
+Hyundai's five-year/unlimited-mileage warranty is another strong attraction for buyers.
+It's longer than most of its rivals’, although Toyota matches it and Kia covers you for seven years or 100,000 miles.